Spin waves and three-dimensionality in the high-pressure antiferromagnetic phase of SrCu$_2$(BO$_3$)$_2$

 From the near-tetragonal nature of the high-pressure phase, we assume that the SSM continues to provide a minimal model for the observed spin-wave dispersion.
 The physics of the AFM phase is that the stronger $J'$ forces the spins to order ferromagnetically (FM) on the dimers and AFM between dimers, both in and out of plane [Fig.~\ref{fig:Fig1}(c)].
 The 2D AFM phase has two doubly degenerate spin-wave branches, a Goldstone mode and an optical mode.
 Although we have no dispersion measurements in the $c$ direction, the observed in-plane scattering intensity [Figs.~\ref{fig:Fig3}(a)-(b)] motivates the introduction of an inter-layer interaction, $J_c$, between orthogonal dimers along the $(0,0,1)$ direction, as shown in Fig.~\ref{fig:Fig1}(c).
-This model has the following properties: (i) the degeneracy of the low-energy mode is lifted, with a splitting $\Delta = 8 S \sqrt{J' J_c}$ above the massless point; (ii) due to the AFM inter-layer stacking, the intensity of the Goldstone mode vanishes at ${\bf Q} = (0,1,0)$ and $(0,3,0)$, making the spectrum look gapped at these positions; (iii) there is an intensity asymmetry along $(0,q_k,0)$ around $q_k = 1$ and $3$; (iv) the splitting between the low-energy and optical branches at the top of the former [e.g.~${\bf Q} = (0,1.5,0)$ and $(0.5,1,0)$] is $\Delta' \approx 2 S J$.
+This model has the following properties: (i) the degeneracy of the low-energy mode is lifted, with a splitting $\Delta = 8 S \sqrt{J' J_c}$ above the massless point; (ii) due to the AFM inter-layer stacking, the intensity of the Goldstone mode vanishes at ${\bf Q} = (0,1,0)$ and $(0,3,0)$, making the spectrum look gapped at these positions; (iii) there is an intensity asymmetry along $(0,q_k,0)$ around $q_k = 1$ and $3$, caused by the orthogonal arrangement of the dimers in the plane; (iv) the splitting between the low-energy and optical branches at the top of the former [e.g.~${\bf Q} = (0,1.5,0)$ and $(0.5,1,0)$] is $\Delta' \approx 2 S J$.

 We refine the model parameters based on the experimentally determined mode positions and intensities with assistance from \textsc{spinW} \cite{spinW}, a software implementation of linear spin-wave theory, to obtain $J' = 4.28(14)$ meV, $J = 2.36(26)$ meV (i.e.~$J'/J = 1.8(2)$), and $J_c = 0.053(3)$ meV.
-The spectra for an assumed instrumental energy resolution of 1 meV are shown in Figs.~\ref{fig:Fig3}(c)-(d), and provide good agreement with the measurements in Figs.~\ref{fig:Fig3}(a)-(b).
+The predicted mode positions are shown in Fig.~\ref{fig:Fig2} as the orange symbols.
+The model spectra for an assumed instrumental energy resolution of 1 meV are shown in Figs.~\ref{fig:Fig3}(c)-(d), and provide good agreement with the measurements in Figs.~\ref{fig:Fig3}(a)-(b).
 In particular, the fitted spectrum confirms an AFM layer stacking, because FM stacking would result in Goldstone-mode intensity at $(0,1,0)$ and $(0,3,0)$, but not at $(1,1,0)$.
 We note that our deduced parameter values are not corrected for the quantum renormalization factor, $Z_c$, which to our knowledge has not been evaluated for the AFM phase of the SSM.